National Parks in Namibia

 Is Namibia safe for tourists?

 Namibia is one of Africa's safest countries for tourists.
 Violent crime against visitors is very rare.
 Petty theft can occur in Windhoek but is easily avoided with basic precautions.
 The biggest risk is road-related: long distances on gravel roads, wildlife crossings, and driving fatigue.
 Avoid driving after dark.
+The US State Department rates Namibia at Level 2 (Exercise Increased Caution), which is the same level as many popular European destinations.

 What is the best time to visit Namibia?